 You must install any database management system like Oracle, MySQL, MongoDB, PostgreSQL, SQL Server, DB2, etc on your computer. if you need to execute SQL queries on the data stored in the database.

 For creating a database, there are different commands.

 But before we proceed to commands let us know about the database

-SQL database is the leading Programming language for relational databases and is Ranked No 1 by ANSI (American National Standard Institute).
-Given below is a list of the famous database:
+SQL database is the leading Programming language for relational databases and is Ranked No. 1 by ANSI (American National Standard Institute).
+Given below is a list of the famous databases: